stevenrskelton/stevenrskelton.github.io/_posts/2024-05-01-realtime-client-database-external-datasource-zlayer.md

 ## Performance Testing Implementation

 A sample implementation for performance testing would timestamp on `Data` element updates allowing clients to compare time lag between server updates and their notification of it.

+Performance testing implementation and results are covered in [Realtime Client Database Performance Testing]({% post_url 2024-05-06-realtime-client-database-performance-testing %}).

 ```scala
 class ClockExternalDataLayer private(clock: Clock, refreshSchedule: Schedule[Any, Any, Any])